carichte/rexs/README.md

-pyrexs
+rexs
 ======

-pyrexs - toolkit for evaluation of resonant x-ray scattering measurements
+rexs - toolkit for evaluation of resonant x-ray scattering measurements